Battleham/rinka-blog/src/pages/blog/2019-12-01-my-fight-with-infertility.md

 Each time was playing with my emotions.
 A whiplash of back and forth, your never going to have kids to you should be just fine.
 Unfortunetly, I have been trying for two year with no luck.
 I am not even sure how to feel.
 My Surgeon assured me theres shouldnt be any complication with getting regnant and to consult a fertility specialist.
 ARE YOU F@%ing KIDDING ME?

 Every time I think im done wiht this damn body and these damned doctors...theres more.
-Now I'm just unsure wethere to go or to just not do anything.
+Now I'm just unsure wether to go or to just not do anything.
 I want a baby but I'm tired already and I havent even started yet.